 Despite expressing a desire to move to the Pilgrims on a permanent basis, MacDonald was sent back out on loan to Burton Albion, with whom he signed permanently after spending the second half of the 2012-13 season with them.

-The winger made over 60 appearances in an 18-month spell at the Pirelli Stadium, including 25 appearances in the Brewers' League Two winning-season, before joining Oxford United on a two-and-a-half year deal in February 2015.
+The winger made over 60 appearances in an 18-month spell at the Pirelli Stadium, including 25 appearances in the Brewers' League Two title-winning season, before joining Oxford United on a two-and-a-half year deal in February 2015.

 MacDonald made 40 appearances and scored five goals as the U's won promotion from League Two in the 2015-16 season.

-'Macca' has turned into a real fan favourite at One Call Stadium with his energetic performances, whether that be as a winger or a central midfielder.
+'Macca' has turned into a real fans' favourite at One Call Stadium with his energetic performances, whether that be as a winger or a central midfielder.